DeliMaliBagibala/SUEvent/README.md

 # SUEvent
-Welcome to the SUEvent.
-This is a CS310 project for people who wants to find someone to meet and do activites such as watching a film or a sport activity.
+Welcome to SUEvent!

-Why?
+SUEvent is a CS310 project designed to help Sabancı University students connect with others who share similar interests.
+Whether you’d like to watch a movie, play a sport, or engage in other fun activities, SUEvent makes it easy to find someone to join you.

-In Sabanci University except from the student club activites there are not many possibilies to socialize and meet new people.
+Why SUEvent?

-So coming from this problem, we wanted to help members of Sabanci university soicety to help them meet new people.
+At Sabancı University, opportunities to socialize outside of student club activities are often limited.
+Recognizing this challenge, we created SUEvent to make it easier for members of the Sabancı University community to meet new people and build meaningful connections.